danielealbano/cachegrand/README.md

 As mentioned above, the data internally are backed by a modern designed hashtable:
-- first-arrived first-served pattern is not needed to be guaranteed, it's used by a multi-threaded network server where there are a number of factors affecting the order of the requests, special commands (like for redis or memcache) have be used if the order of the operations is relevant (ie. incrementing counters);
+- first-arrived first-served pattern is not needed to be guaranteed, it's used by a multi-threaded network server where there are a number of factors affecting the order of the requests, special commands (like for redis or memcache) have be used if the order of the operations is relevant (ie. incrementing counters), the set and delete operations are always serialized on a key but the get operations are not being blocked;
+- the hashtable buckets are split in chunks of 14 slots (number chosen to be cache-aligned, no reference to F14) and each chunk has a localized spinlock to guarantee that high-contented chunks hit perform less operations;
-- it's lock-free and almost atomic free, as mentioned above it takes advantage of memory fencing to ensure that the cpu doesn't execute the operations in an order that would cause the algorithm to fail;
+- it takes advantage of memory fencing to guarantee that the get operation can operate independently from the set and delete ones, no locks or atomic operations when reading;
 - uses the t1ha2 hashing algorithm to provide very high performances with a fairly distribution;
-- to improve the hashes distribution the hashtable uses prime numbers for its size, apart from the initial value of **42** buckets;
+- to improve the speed uses power of twos for the hashtable size;
-- fully takes advantage of the L1/L2 and L3 caches to minimize accessing the main memory when searching for a key;
+- fully takes advantage of the L1/L2 and L3 caches to minimize accessing the main memory when searching for an hash;
+- take advantage of branch-less AVX2 and AVX hash search implementation with detection at runtime if supported by the hardware;
+- some speed-critical parts are recompiled with multiple different optimization and the best one is chosen at runtime;
+- if the keys are short enough, it uses key-inlining, it avoids to jump to another memory location to perform the comparison;
-- minimize the effects of the "false-sharing" caused by multiple threads trying to change data that are stored in cachelines held by different hardware cores;
+- minimize the effects of the "false-sharing" caused by multiple threads trying to change data that are stored in cache-lines held by different hardware cores;
-- uses a DOD (Data Oriented Design) and a neighborhood approach when searching for the buckets, the neighborhood is automatically sized to guarantee a average max load factor of 0.75 but these setting can be easily changed and tuned for the specific workload if needed.
+- uses a DOD (Data Oriented Design) keeping the hashes and keys/values data structures separated to be able to achieve what above mentioned;

 ### DOCS

-It's possible to find some documentation in the docs folder, keep in mind that it's a very dynamic projects and the written documentation is more a general reference than a detailed pinpointing of the functionalities and implementations.
+It's possible to find some documentation in the docs folder, keep in mind that it's a very dynamic projects and the written documentation is more a general reference.

 ### HOW TO